 That’s what it can feel like to start a new job.
 Those pre-office butterflies might feel awfully familiar to your first day of high school.
 Like your formal educational years, there’s a new social order to understand and figure out how you fit.
 That alone can be enough to send you into a tizzy, let alone excelling at your job.
 Tuck these tips into your back pocket when you embark on a new career.
 They’ll help you settle into the office landscape in no time.

-When you start a new job, you might know a few people in the office (thanks to your network), but there’s a chance you might not know anyone apart from the employee who hired you.
+When you start a new job, you might know a few people in the office, but there’s a chance you might not know anyone apart from the employee who hired you.
 No matter the case, make an effort to get to know your co-workers from the onset by accepting any social offers they extend you.
 If a few people from your team are heading out for lunch, accept their invite to come; it’ll be much more enjoyable than eating at your desk.
 On the flip side, you can lead the charge by initiating social gatherings, such as a happy hour at the end of a long week.

 Show Your Face